Gruppeutstilling. MALERI

 ——————————————————————————————————————————————————————————————————————————————————————————-

-Previous exhibitions include Monolog (solo, Galleri Haaken, Oslo, 2024), Arbeidstittel: The Workers (Haugar Kunstmuseum, Tønsberg, 2024), A Thousand Plus Ghosts (National Museum, Oslo, 2022), Above Us Only Sky (Nitja Center for Contemporary Art, Lillestrøm, 2021), Parking and Transportation (solo, Galleri LNM, Oslo, 2019), Image Drain (Tallinn Art Hall, Tallinn, 2017), Hard Copy (solo, MELK, Oslo, 2017), and The Miracle of Rigid Fluids (solo, Kunstnerforbundet, Oslo, 2017).
-Tehrani created a permanent artwork for Fjellhamar School in Lørenskog in 2022, and his works are included in the collections of the National Museum (2022), the Equinor Art Programme (2020, 2023), Arts in Public Spaces (Kunst i offentlige rom, 2020, 2022), Nitja Center for Contemporary Art (2021), and the Norwegian Ministry of Foreign Affairs (2019).
+Previous exhibitions include Monolog (solo, Galleri Haaken, 2024), Arbeidstittel: The Workers (Haugar Art Museum, 2024), A Thousand Plus Ghosts (National Museum of Norway, 2022), Above Us Only Sky (Nitja Centre for Contemporary Art, 2021), Parking and Transportation (solo, Galleri LNM, 2019), Image Drain (Tallinn Art Hall, 2017), Hard Copy (solo, MELK, 2017), and The Miracle of Rigid Fluids (solo, Kunstnerforbundet, 2017).